micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-26-rashi_en.md

 ### passuk 1

 ### passuk 2
-<b>Do not go down to Egypt.</b> Because he [Yitzchak] intended to go down to Egypt as his father had gone down during the days of the famine.
+<b>Do not go down to Egypt.</b> Because he [Yitzchok] intended to go down to Egypt as his father had gone down during the days of the famine.
 He [God] said to him, “Do not go down to Egypt for you are a burnt-offering without blemish and being outside the [Holy] land does not befit you.”

 ### passuk 3
 <b>These.</b> [הָאֵל is] the same as הָאֵלֶּה [these].

 ### passuk 4
-<b>Through your descendants shall be blessed.</b> [Meaning:] a man will say to his son, “May your children be like the children of Yitzchak.”
+<b>Through your descendants shall be blessed.</b> [Meaning:] a man will say to his son, “May your children be like the children of Yitzchok.”
 This [phrase] has similar meaning in all Scripture.
 And the following [verse] is the archetype of all: “Through you shall [the People of] Israel bless, saying: ‘May Elohim make you [as Ephraim and Menasheh].’”
 We also find this concerning a curse: “And the woman shall be a curse” whereby one who curses his enemy says, “May you be like that particular woman.”
 Similarly: “May you leave your name as an oath to my chosen,” whereby one who takes an oath says, “May I be as that particular person if I did such and such.”

 ### passuk 5
 <b>Avraham listened to my voice.</b> When I put him to the test.